copl-labomc/fabconcept/README.md

-# nanocomposite-fab #
+# fabconcept #
-Making, modeling and simulating materials doped with nanosemiconductors as well as drawing them into optical fibers.
+to update: Making, modeling and simulating materials doped with nanosemiconductors as well as drawing them into optical fibers.